xransum/blog/_posts/2023-04-23-command-injection.md

 ---
 title: "Command Injection"
+excerpt: "A guide on how to exploit command injection vulnerabilities."
 categories:
+  - Web Exploits
+tags:
   - Hacking
+  - Web Security
+  - Web Exploitation
+  - Learning
 ---

 Command Injection is a vulnerability that arises when an application allows a